Hardware-Tailored Diagonalization Circuits: Results

+In our setting, every quadric hypersurface $\mathcal{L}_i$ can be written as the union of at most four affine spaces.
+Therefore, their intersection $\mathcal{L} = \bigcap_{i=1}^n \mathcal{L}_{i}$ is the union of at most $4^n$ intersections of affine subspaces, each of which is itself an affine subspace.
+Using Gaussian elimination over $\FF_2$, we can efficiently probe whether such an intersection is non-empty and, once a point $\lambda \in \mathcal{L}$ is found, we have successfully constructed a HT circuit.

+What is gained?
+At first glance, not much: we still have $2^e$ choices for $\Gamma \subset \Gamma_\text{con}$ and up to $4^n$ potential intersections in which a solution might lie.
+Hence, also in this reformulation, a brute force approach will be inefficient in the worst case.
+It turns out, however, that the efficient but probabilistic version, where only a polynomial number of subgraphs $\Gamma \subset \Gamma_\text{con}$ and intersections is probed, has a sufficiently high empirical success probability to facilitate the construction of HT circuits for various practical problems as we will demonstrate later in Fig.~\ref{fig:all_examples}.

-For the sake of clarity, we have omitted most of the technical details in the previous subsection.
-To solve Eq.~\eqref{eq:linear_condition_A} in practice, we now bring $\det(A)=1$ into a form a classical computer can deal with.
-First, we exploit the fact that the blocks of $A$ as in Eq.~\eqref{eq:block_structure} are diagonal in our case.
+For pedagogical reasons, we have already revealed the geometry behind Eq.~\eqref{eq:linear_condition_A}.
+Let us now delve into the corresponding algebra and show that the picture in Fig.~\ref{fig:geometry} is correct.
+To solve Eq.~\eqref{eq:linear_condition_A} in practice, we have to bring $\det(A)=1$ into a form a classical computer can deal with.
+First, we exploit that the blocks of $A$ in Eq.~\eqref{eq:block_structure} are diagonal.
 Thus, we can replace $A$ by the vector